USNS Lt. James E. Robinson: World War II service

 On 8 August 1946 with the war over she was chartered to Black Diamond Steamship Company.

 On 17 November 1947 she was laid up in the National Defense Reserve Fleet at the James River.
 On 3 May 1948 she was removed from the Reserve Fleet and transferred to the Army Transportation Service as USAT LT.
 James E. Robinson.
 On 1 March 1950 she was transferred by the Maritime Administration to the US Navy and assigned to duty under the Military Sea Transportation Service (MSTS).
 The USNS Sgt.
 Jack J. Pendleton (T-AKV-5) was also transferred to the Army Transportation Service at the same time and both ships were given the Lt.
 James E. Robinson-class cargo ship designation.

 Post-war service

-Manned by a civilian crew, Lt.
+Crewed by civilians, Lt.
 James E. Robinson operated out of U.S. East Coast ports, primarily New York City, while making runs to ports in West Germany and the British Isles.
 In September 1953 she expanded the scope of her operations with a supply and logistics run to the Mediterranean which sent her to Greece, Turkey, and Trieste.

 She maintained this pattern of Mediterranean and western European cruises during the next 7 years.
-In addition, during the periods of August 1955, August–September 1956, and July October 1958, she carried cargo to Thule, Greenland, in support of military defense construction projects.
+In addition, during the periods of August 1955, August–September 1956, and July October 1958, she carried cargo to Thule Air Base, Greenland, in support of military defense construction projects.
 Late in November 1958, again expanding her area of operations, she cruised to ports in the Red Sea, the Gulf of Aden, and the Persian Gulf before returning to New York City 31 January 1959.